 Some backstory is good; too much, and you’ll start to bore your reader.
 This tool will identify any sections of your manuscript that slow the pace so you can see at a glance whether it’s too much or just right.

 Plagiarism is a huge concern for writers, and the Plagiarism report will help put your mind to rest.
 ProWritingAid has scanned millions of articles, books, and academic papers, and it will analyze your writing for any lines that appear in other documents.

 Unlike other ProWritingAid reports, the Plagiarism checker isn’t included in the typical Premium package.
-You can upgrade to Premium Plus for fifty plagiarism checks per year, or you can purchase checks to use as you need.
+You can upgrade to Premium Plus for sixty plagiarism checks per year, or you can purchase checks to use as you need.

 The House Report

 Do you write for an organization that has a house stylebook?
 Do you want ProWritingAid to check for specific rules or patterns in your writing?

 The House report is a blank report you can customize to be completely yours.
 Tell ProWritingAid what you want it to analyze, and it will produce a report.

 I’ve mentioned nine of ProWritingAid’s detailed reports above, but that’s not even half of what this tool can do.
 I encourage you to take a look at the full list here, or even sign up for a free trial so you can play around with it yourself.

 With these reports, you can get as granular as you like in your writing analysis.
 Take a deep dive into readability with the Readability report, nitpick every inconsistent detail with the Consistency report, or simply correct grammar errors and move on with the Grammar report.

 No matter what kind of writing you’re working on, there’s a report that will help you refine your piece and become a better writer.